Alternative Facts in Tarot History

 To highlight how the original meanings of the cards have been bastardized by the French and British occultists shifting things around, I would like to highlight a couple of cards…

 The Magician (Il Bagatello) used to carry the trickster energy to a much stronger degree in the original Tarot.
-‘Un bagatello’ is ‘a little sin’ and because the Magician could not be trusted with the little things, he received the lowest number among the Trumps.
+‘Un bagatello’ is ‘a little sin’ and because you can’t trust the Magician with the little things, he received the lowest number among the Trumps.

-XIII Death, which so clearly relates to the ‘danse macabre’ iconography and was meant to serve as a ‘memento mori’ became synonymous with anything but physical death.
-We have erroneously been lead to believe that Death is only about change/transformation.
-Yet this impoverished view of the Death cards makes it impossible to work with the Tarot as a complete system for spiritual growth and transformation.
-We need Death* to mean death for anything at all to make sense.
+XIII Death, which clearly relates to the ‘Dabse Macabre’ iconography.
+This Trump serves as a memento mori but has become synonymous with any kind of change except physical death.
+We have been impoverished by the belief that XIII Death is only about change/transformation.
+Yet this view of the Death cards makes it impossible to work with the Tarot as a complete system for spiritual growth and transformation.
+We need Death to mean death for life to make sense.

-I’m a firm believer that every Tarotist needs to own a Medieval Tarot deck to even begin making sense of the Tarot.
-The redemption story is so clearly spelled out to the point where I would claim that the Tarot is the Bible of the Christian Mystic or Hermeticist.
-In the Visconti-Sforza Tarot, we have the New Jerusalem (Paradise) as the World card and in the Marseille Tarot, we have the redeemed human inside the vesica piscis (symbol of Christ/Ichthys), surrounded by the four evangelists.
-This, my friends, is the final trump – the Trump that beats all the trumps.
-Now tell me again how the Tarot is Pagan in origin?
+I firmly believe that every Tarotist needs to own a Medieval Tarot deck to even begin making sense of the Tarot.
+The message of the early Christians is so clear that you might view the Tarot as the Bible of the Christian Mystic or Hermeticist.
+In the Visconti-Sforza Tarot, we have the New Jerusalem (Paradise) as the World card.
+And in the Marseille Tarot, we have the redeemed Sophia inside the Vesica Piscis (symbol of Christ/Ichthys), surrounded by the four evangelists.
+This, my friends, is the ultimate Trump.
+This is the Trump to beat all other Trumps.
+Now tell me again how the Tarot is Pagan in origin.

 *You can access my talk about Death from the 13th UK Tarot Conference HERE.